-Where Ho Chi Minh City (Saigon) is busy with new growth geared toward achieving total relevance in the global marketplace, Hanoi’s atmosphere speaks more to a reverence for the quiet wisdom that comes with the passage of time and much experience.
-Though Hanoi’s population is young and savvy—educated about the world through the Internet and foreign travel—many visitors to this dynamic and welcoming city remark on the sense of age and solidity the city exudes.
+Where Ho Chi Minh City, formerly Saigon, is busy with new growth geared toward achieving total relevance in the global marketplace, Hanoi’s atmosphere speaks more to a reverence for the quiet wisdom that comes with the passage of time and experience.
+Though Hanoi’s population is young and savvy, educated about the world through the internet and foreign travel, many visitors to this dynamic and welcoming city remark on the sense of age and solidity the city exudes.

 Hanoi’s modern architecture and conveniences are built around a core of ancient streets, foods, culture, and habits of living in a harmonious blend that reveres the old while welcoming the new.
 Hanoi may just be your favorite destination in the vibrant tapestry that is Vietnam.

 The truly ancient city of Hanoi has gone by dozens of different names over the centuries.
 The city’s current name was bestowed in 1831 by the Nguyen emperor, Minh Mang.
 The name denotes its position nestled into a curve of the long and mighty Red River’s right bank, with the large West Lake bordering the city’s northern boundary.
 A capital city for a millennium in the kingdoms that encompassed North Vietnam, Hanoi now stands as the capital of a reunified Vietnam.

 When the French invaded and colonized Vietnam in the 1830s, Hanoi became part of the Tonkin region of Indochina.
 You can still find a strong French influence in the city’s French Quarter, with its stately French architecture, preponderance of cafes, and availability of Hanoi’s incredibly popular coffee and crusty baguettes.